 This work is licensed under a Creative Commons Attribution 4.0 License.

-Bokowa, Anna; Diaz, Carlos; Koziel, Jacek A.; McGinley, Michael; Barclay, Jennifer; Schauberger, Günther; Guillot, Jean-Michel; Sneath, Robert; Capelli, Laura; Zorich, Vania; Izquierdo, Cyntia; Bilsen, Ilse; Romain, Anne-Claude; del Carmen Cabeza, Maria; Liu, Dezhao; Both, Ralf; Van Belois, Hugo; and Higuchi, Takaya, "Summary and Evaluation of the Odour Regulations Worldwide" (2020).
+Bokowa, Anna; Diaz, Carlos; Koziel, Jacek A.; McGinley, Michael; Barclay, Jennifer; Schauberger, Günther; Guillot, Jean-Michel; Sneath, Robert; Capelli, Laura; Zorich, Vania; Izquierdo, Cyntia; Bilsen, Ilse; Romain, Anne-Claude; del Carmen Cabeza, Maria; Liu, Dezhao; Both, Ralf; Van Belois, Hugo; Higuchi, Takaya; and Wahe, Landon, "Summary and Overview of the Odour Regulations Worldwide" (2021).
 Agricultural and Biosystems Engineering Publications.
 1166.